 Low-Income Housing Tax Credits (LIHTC): The federal 4% and 9% LIHTC is the principal source of funding for the construction and rehabilitation of affordable rental homes.
 They are a dollar-for-dollar credit against federal tax liability.
-In FY 2017-2018 the City of Turlock and a non-profit developer will be re-applying for funds for the completion of phase 2 for the Avena Bella affordable housing project (60 units).
+In FY 2018-2019 the City of Turlock and a non-profit developer applied in February 2019 for Federal Low-Income Housing Tax Credits (FLIHTC) and received notice of award in June 2019.
+Phase 2 of Avena Bella includes 60 units of affordable housing at 20, 40, and 50% of AMI.